Provide a forum for proprietary trading firms to identify and discuss issues confronting the FIA PTG community

 Continue efforts on Capitol Hill to inform Members and Member offices of our regulatory positions with respect to possible legislative initiatives, as well as actions by the regulatory agencies they oversee.
 As for possible legislative initiatives, efforts from the previous Congress not completed or new legislative ideas from the current Congress could include:

 Legislation reacting to Treasury market volatility in 2020 or directing the Administration to change regulation over the sector.

 Related legislation on more aggressive regulation for money market funds.

 Possible use of the Congressional Review Act, which is a mechanism for Congressional reversal of the prior administration’s executive/regulatory actions finalized during the last 60 days of the prior Congressional session.

 Monitor for rule proposals and oversight developments related to automated trading (CFTC, SEC, Federal Reserve Board, and Exchanges).

 Continue to engage with regulators on rule proposals introducing artificial latency mechanisms (CFTC, SEC and Exchanges).

-Monitor for rule proposals related to changes in Treasury market structure, including the clearing and settlement processes.
+Continue development of positions and monitor for rule proposals related to changes in Treasury market structure, including the clearing and settlement processes.
 (Treasury, Federal Reserve, CFTC and SEC).